-How should my climbing shoes fit?
+How should my rock climbing shoes fit?
 How tight should my climbing shoes be?
 How are my toes supposed to be in climbing shoes?
 Are climbing shoes supposed to hurt?
 These are some of the most commonly asked questions by climbing novices.

 In this article, we’ll try to answer some of the aforementioned questions regarding climbing shoes.